MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-admin-cli-launch.md

 ## Command-line switches

-The following command-line switches are available for the administration utility.
+The following command-line switches are available for the administration utility installed with R Server 9.0 - 9.1 and Machine Learning Server 9.2.1.

 |Switch|Description|Introduced in version|
 |----|-----|:---:|